mwcaisse/blog/codeuntamed/content/posts/2022-01-12-renew-gpg-keys-yubikey.md

     * With your Yubikey plugged in you can run `gpg2 --card-status`.
 This will print out information about the card, including the keys on it.
     * You can also run `gpg2 --list-secret-keys`.
 This will list all the gpg keys that you have the private key for.

    From the output of these commands, you will want to copy of the ID from the main key.
-The main key is identifeid by having `sec` in the first column.
+The main key is identified by having `sec` in the first column.
 The ID will be the sequence of hexadecimal numbers next to it.

    ```